7 Midwest states to partner on reopening the economy

 The latest agreement includes Illinois, Ohio, Michigan, Indiana, Wisconsin, Minnesota and Kentucky.

-“We look forward to working with experts and taking a fact-based, data-driven approach to reopening our economy in a way that protects families from the spread of COVID-19,” the governors said.
+“We look forward to working with experts and taking a fact-based, data-driven approach to reopening our economy in a way that protects families from the spread of COVID-19,” the governors said in a statement an hour before President Donald Trump outlined to governors a phased approach to restoring normal commerce and services if there is strong testing and a decrease in cases.
 “Our No. 1 priority when analyzing when (is) best to reopen our economy is the health and safety of our citizens.”

 The Midwestern alliance joins pacts on the West Coast and in the Northeast that were announced this week.
 All together, the 17 states covered by the partnerships are home to nearly half of the country's population.

 Ohio Gov. Mike DeWine, whose early and aggressive response to the virus has received wide bipartisan praise, was named in the joint news release.
 But his spokesman said that as of Thursday, DeWine had not joined any formal compacts or agreements.
-DeWine said during a daily news briefing that he has been in constant conversation with the governors of all Ohio’s bordering states.
+DeWine, who said some Ohio business could begin reopening after May 1 as long as proper precautions are taken, said he has been in constant conversation with the governors of all of Ohio’s bordering states.

 “I can’t speak for what the other governors are going to do, and I won’t, but we are all in a lot of contact and I think it’s good for the people of our respective states that we’re sharing ideas,” he said.